 History

-L’ENFANT GALLERY has been a fixture in Georgetown since 1973, bringing fine art and antiques to Washington, D.C. and beyond.
-Founded by Peter Colasante, the gallery began as Calvert Gallery in a small space on Connecticut Avenue, displaying just a few carefully chosen items.
+L’Enfant Gallery has been a fixture in Georgetown since 1973, bringing fine art and antiques to Washington, D.C. and beyond.
+Founded by Peter Colasante, the gallery began life as Calvert Gallery in a small space on Connecticut Avenue, displaying just a few carefully chosen items.
 Over the years, the gallery thrived and evolved, moving to several locations before settling into its current prominent spot on Wisconsin Avenue in 2000.

-In 1990, Calvert Gallery became L’ENFANT GALLERY, a tribute to Pierre Charles L’Enfant, the French-American architect and urban planner who designed the baroque-styled plan for Washington, D.C.
-L’Enfant’s visionary design, with its grand avenues and public spaces, continues to shape the city’s identity, and L’ENFANT GALLERY proudly carries his name, reflecting a commitment to artistry and a connection to the city’s rich cultural heritage.
+In 1990, the former Calvert Gallery became L’Enfant Gallery, a tribute to Pierre Charles L’Enfant, the French-American architect and urban planner who designed the baroque-styled plan for Washington, D.C.
+L’Enfant’s visionary design, with its grand avenues and public spaces, continues to shape the city’s identity, our gallery space proudly carries his name, and a connection to the city’s rich cultural heritage.

-Like many businesses, L’ENFANT GALLERY faced challenges during the pandemic.
-However, the gallery embraced the opportunity to revitalize its space, undertaking a major renovation to enhance the visitor experience and ensure its continued presence in Georgetown for years to come.
-Today, L’ENFANT GALLERY stands as a testament to the enduring power of art and the vision of its founder, offering a diverse collection that spans centuries and captivates art enthusiasts from all walks of life.
+Today, the gallery stands as a testament to the enduring power of art and the vision of its founder, offering a diverse collection that spans centuries and captivates art enthusiasts from all walks of life.

 Learn More